imixs/imixs-workflow/src/site/markdown/index.md

 # How Imixs-Workflow Works

-**Imixs-Workflow** is an Open Source Workflow engine optimized for a human-centric business process management.
+Imixs-Workflow is an open source workflow engine optimized for a human-centric business process management.
+It follows these goals:

- * Imixs-Workflow controls your business processes and distributes tasks within an organization.
+ * control a business process and distribute tasks within an organization based on BPMN 2.0.

- * Imixs-Workflow ensures that all tasks are processed in accordance to your Compliance Guidelines and Business Rules.
+ * ensure that all tasks are processed in accordance to compliance guidelines and business rules.

- * Imixs-Workflow stores your business data and protects it from unauthorized access.
+ * securely store business data and protect it from unauthorized access.

 In this way Imixs-Workflow improves your business processes and supports human skills and activities in a task oriented and event driven way.